How to produce and make red wine, white wine and sweet wine explained

 DESTEMMING AND CRUSHING.

-Stainless steel is the most common vat used for fermentation.
-Some Chateau also use wood and a few prefer cement tanks.
+Temperature controlled stainless steel vats are the most common vessel used for fermentation.
+Some Chateau also use wood and several also prefer cement tanks.
 In a few smaller properties, usually located in St. Emilion, they are able to employ open top wood fermenters.
 Open top fermenting is utilized more often in Burgundy.
 At this point, wild or cultivated yeasts begin turning the grape sugars into alcohol.
+A few producers even ferment entirely in barrel.
+This process is called micro-vinification.
+Most of the estates using micro-vinification are located in the Right Bank, because of the intensive labor needed for this process.
+It is just too much labor for a large estate to do it.
+The benefits to in barrel vinification are most often in the addition of silky textures.

 MALOLACTIC FERMENTATION (MLF).

 This important, secondary fermentation turns tart malic acids into more lush lactic acids.
 This process takes between 2 and 3 months and in some vintages, even longer.
-MLF can take place in barrel or vat.
+Malolactic fermentation can take place in barrel or vat.
 The winemaker makes his choice depending on the style he wants to produce.
-MLF in barrel results in more opulent wines.
-However, being labor intensive, MLF in barrel usually takes place at smaller estates.
+Malolactic fermentation in barrel results in more opulent wines.
+However, being labor intensive, Malolactic fermentation in barrel usually takes place at smaller estates.
+Today, a new technique has evolved in Bordeaux known as co-innoculation.
+Co-innoculation means that the alcoholic fermentation and malolactic fermentation takes place at the same time.

 The next important choice needing to be made is the type of vessel used for aging the wine.
 In most cases, oak barrels are used.
 The amount of new barrels versus old barrels, the level of toast the barrels receive and the type of oak must be considered.
-The top estates in the best years will often use 100% new oak.
-This imparts a variety of smells to the wine ranging from vanilla, toast or coffee.
+The top estates in the best years will often use 100% new oak barrels.
+During this process known as elevage, the wine adds a variety of smells to the wine ranging from vanilla, toast or coffee.
 The wine is racked (moved from one container to another without moving the sediment) while in barrel.
 This typically means four to six times before fining and bottling.
+Some producers today are using cement, egg shaped vats to age a portion of the wine in, hoping to add more minerality to the wine, and less oak characteristics.

 This is the final clarification of the wine before bottling.
 This is done with egg whites or powdered albumen (the protein of egg whites).
 Usually the egg whites are beaten in a bowl with a little salt or salt water and added directly to the barrel.
 A steel rod with a flat end is used to mix the egg whites with the wine.
 A final racking, after about 45 days, is performed to remove the egg white sediment that has settled to the bottom of the barrel leaving a clear wine.

+The final step in the wine making process is the bottling.
+Once the shape and size of the bottle is determined, the bottles are disinfected, the wine is placed in the bottle and a layer of gas is put on the top of the wine, which acts as a preservative.
 Wines are bottled on average about two years after the harvest.
-Although some chateaux bottle later, allowing the wine more time in the barrel.
+Although some chateaux and wineries bottle later, allowing the wine more time in the barrel.
 Bottles are filled and corked but not labeled at this time because different countries require different labeling practices.

 With all that in mind, what’s new in Bordeaux wine making today?
 A lot!